rolling-scopes-school/tasks/react/modules/tasks/nextjs-ssr-ssg.md

 ## Technical requirements

-1. Create a separate branch for this task from the previous branch task.
+1. Create a separate branch for this task from the `api-queries` branch (the branch with your search/API application).
 Branch name: "nextjs-ssr".
 2. Next.js App Router Integration:
    - [Migrate your application from vite to the Next.js by using App Router](https://nextjs.org/docs/app/guides/migrating/from-vite).
    - React-router should be removed.
 You must use file-based routing provided by next.js (App Router).